Shashwat1107/Shashwat1107/README.md

 ## Hi there 👋
-#I am Shashwat
+# My name is Shashwat
-- 🔭 I’m currently working on college Degree(B.Tech)
+- 🔭 I’m currently pursuing my UG Degree(B.Tech CSE AIML) at SRMIST, KTR
-- 🌱 I’m currently learning Data Science and Machine Learning
+- 🌱 && exploring the field of Data Science and Machine Learning
-- 👯 I’m looking to collaborate on Python projects
+- 👯 I’m looking to collaborate on Projects with python as a base
-- 🤔 I’m looking for help with Github
+- 🤔 I’m looking for good collabs on Github
-- 📫 How to reach me: shashu.mangulkar@gmail.com
+- 📫 How to reach me?
+Mail at ---> shashu.mangulkar@gmail.com
-- 😄 Pronouns: He/Him
+-  Pronouns: He/Him